khushigupta2707/food-ordering-website/README.md

-# food-ordering-website
+# Online Food-Ordering Restaurant website
-A food ordering website through which customers can order food .
+A Online Food Ordering Restaurant website through which customers can  online menu viewing and order placement  .
 Web design using Html and CSS.